 About Dr. Rutter

 I have more than 20 years of experience as both a counseling psychologist and a clinical supervisor for aspiring psychologists.
-I operate my private practice out of Center City, Philadelphia, where I meet with clients for individual, couples, or family therapy.
+I have offices in both Center City, Philadelphia, and Pitman, New Jersey, where I meet with clients for individual, couples, or family therapy.

 I have published articles and studies on LGBT mental health, affirmative psychotherapy, and suicide assessment.
 My Cumulative Factor Model is the first model to cumulatively ascertain both protective and risk factors for suicide among LGBT youth.
 I’ve also worked to spread awareness of suicide risks and preventative measures by providing expert commentary in media outlets nationwide.

 In addition to my private practice, I am an associate professor in the Center for Human Sexuality Studies at Widener University.
 I am proud to teach in the world’s premiere program for the study of human sexuality.
 In addition, I am an active member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).

 I earned my bachelor’s degree from Penn State University and my master’s in counselor education and doctorate in counseling psychology from Temple University.
 I was appointed the inaugural Sandra Williams’ Postdoctoral Fellow at Temple, offering structural family therapy interventions for adolescent suicide attempters and their families.